CPD tips - How to develop critical thinking skills

 With critical thinking such a useful skill in personal and professional development, it is well worth undertaking a dedicated course to you further develop this skill.

-The CPD Certification Service is the world's leading and largest CPD accreditation organisation across all industries.
+Established in 1996, The CPD Certification Service has over 27 years’ experience providing CPD accreditation.
+With members in over 100 countries, our CPD providers benefit from the ability to promote themselves as part of an international community where quality is both recognised and assured.
 Within the CPD Courses Catalogue, there are thousands of training courses, conferences and events, workshops and eLearning available from our members that will help you to develop the critical thinking skills mentioned in this article and more.

 We hope this article was helpful.
 If you are looking to become a CPD Provider, please contact our team to discuss your requirements in more detail.
-Alternatively, if you are looking to record your CPD, please go to the myCPD Portal where you can manage, track and log your learning in one simple place.
+Alternatively, if you want to record your CPD, please go to the myCPD Portal page where you can manage, track and log your learning in one simple place.

 Related Articles